TimboKZ/latex-common/README.md

 # Overview

 Here you will find a brief overview of each snippet and template.
 Check the source code of each file for more info.
+To make it easier to preview templates, compiled `.pdf`s have been included in the `templates/` folder.

 **Templates:**